-- •Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by unexpected individuals, journals containing specific words, journals posted to seldom used accounts, and journals posted to cash and turnover that were considered outside of the normal course of business. - •Assessing whether revenue transactions either side of the year end were recognised in the correct period.
+•Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included those posted by unexpected individuals, journals posted to seldom used accounts, and journals posted to cash and turnover that were considered outside of the normal course of business.

-Cotman Housing Association Limited Report of the Independent Auditor For the year ending 31 March 2021
+Cotman Housing Association Limited Report of the Independent Auditor For the year ending 31 March 2022